Kozea/Radicale/pages/user_documentation.rst

 Python 2.6 suffered `a bug <http://bugs.python.org/issue5103>`_ causing huge timeout problems with TLS.
 The bug is fixed since Python 2.6.6.

-IAMP authentication over TLS requies Python 3.2.
+IMAP authentication over TLS requires Python 3.2.

 Python 2.7 and Python 3.x do not suffer this bug.